Siweed22/se-assignment-2-introduction-to-software-engineering-Siweed22/README.md

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?

-Waterfall is linear and sequential, each phase must be completed before the next begins, has a clear structure and documentation and easy to manage due to its rigidity on the downside, it is difficult to accommodate changes and testing occurs late in the process.
+Waterfall is linear and sequential, each phase must be completed before the next begins, has a clear structure and documentation and easy to manage due to its rigidity.
+On the downside, it is difficult to accommodate changes and testing occurs late in the process (powerlearnproject, 2024).
 The waterfall model is suitable for projects with well-defined requirements and minimal changes expected.
+Agile is iterative and incremental approach, emphasizes on flexibility,collaboration and customer feedback.
+Quick response to change, regular customer feedback and improved team collaboration.
+On the downside is less predictability and requires significant customer involvmnet (powerlearnproject, 2024).
+Best suited for ongoing projects and projects where certain details aren't known from the outset.

 Requirements Engineering: